syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

         /root/go/pkg/mod/sigs.k8s.io/controller-runtime@v0.12.2/pkg/internal/controller/controller.go:234
 ```

 That is because the code asks to create a deployment, but there already is one in the cluster.
-Continue on to see how to deal with this issue.
+Next you will see how to deal with this issue.

 📕 Summary